Rouzihiro/osyx/README.md

 ## TL;DR

+I'm building an operating system interface from scratch, and open sourcing the pieces gradually.
-Even though it looks like a dots repo, it's more than that.

-It's a highly engineered stack of tooling, configurations, scripts, and custom software that transforms a completely blank, bare metal Debian into the slick, keyboard driven workspace you saw in the videos.
+Even though it looks like a dots repo, it's really not just dots.
+Since dots imply simply a dump of configs.
+This project though, is a highly engineered stack of tooling, configurations, scripts, and custom software that transforms a completely blank, TTY only Debian into the slick, keyboard driven workspace you saw in the demos.

 Debian is treated mostly as a stable [substrate](/.github/workflows/on-workflow-call-bootstrap.yml) and package source (starts off without even having `sudo`).

-I'm building an operating system interface from scratch, and open sourcing the pieces gradually.

 > [!IMPORTANT]
 > Some configurations, scripts, programs, etc, are kept private until they're stable enough to release.
 The rest is here as a mirror and reference material, copy what you want.